-Using test -e (or [-e]) in shell scripts is not fully portable80: -f is normally what is intended.
+Using test -e (or [ -e ]) in shell scripts is not fully portable: -f is normally what is intended.
 Flags -a and -o are nowadays declared obsolescent by POSIX and should not be used.
+They are easily replaced by more legible forms: replace by test A && test B test A || test B is not portable.